01-edu/Branch-AI/one_exercise_per_file/week01/day02/ex04/audit/readme.md

 | 75%   |         6.4    |        3.3    |         5.1    |        1.8    |
 | max   |      6900      |     3809      |      1400      |     1600      |

-Once we filled the missing values as suggested in the first question, `df.describe()` returns this interesting summary.
-We notice that the mean is way higher than the median.
-It means that there are maybe some outliers in the data.
-The quantile 75 and the max confirm that: 75% of the flowers have a sepal length smaller than 6.4 cm, but the max is 6900 cm.
-If you check on the internet you realise this small flower can't be that big.
-The outliers have a major impact on the mean which equals to 56.9.
-Filling this value for the missing value is not correct since it doesn't correspond to the real size of this flower.
-That is why in that case the best strategy to fill the missing values is the median.
-The truth is that I modified the data set !
-But real data sets ALWAYS contains outliers.
-Always think about the meaning of the data transformation !
-If you fill the missing values by zero, it means that you consider that the length or width of some flowers may be 0.
-It doesn't make sense.

-- If you noticed that there are some negative values and the huge values, you will be a good data scientist. **YOU SHOULD ALWAYS TRY TO UNDERSTAND YOUR DATA**.
-Print the row with index 122 ;-)

-This week, we will have the opportunity to focus on the data pre-processing to understand how the outliers are handled.
+##### The solution of bonus question is accepted if you noticed that there are some negative values and the huge values, you will be a good data scientist. **YOU SHOULD ALWAYS TRY TO UNDERSTAND YOUR DATA**.
+Print the row with index 122 ;-) This week, we will have the opportunity to focus on the data pre-processing to understand how the outliers can be handled.